-- · with family, friends, acquaintances and strangers - · in person or at a distance - · in a public place or a private home - · while at a religious service, lecture, school - · at a medical appointment, court, bank - · at a restaurant, book club, gym, shopping
+- with family, friends, acquaintances and strangers

-Here, there, everywhere!
+- at a medical appointment, court, bank - at a restaurant, book club, gym, shopping Here, there, everywhere!

 If someone with good hearing can hear it, the person with hearing loss has the right to hear it too.
-Communcation is a foundation of our lives and a basic human right.
-Here is a step-by-step walkthrough for how to gain accessibility in your personal life, including personal testimonials from Hear Québec members.
+Communication is a foundation of our lives and a basic human right.
+Here is a step-by-step walkthrough for how to gain accessibility in your personal life, including personal testimonials from CHIP members.